oliverdougherC/BetterVMAF/README.md

 ## How It Works

-Better VMAF uses FFmpeg with the libvmaf library to calculate video quality metrics.
+Better VMAF uses a self-contained FFmpeg binary with the libvmaf library to calculate video quality metrics.
 The app provides a simple interface for:
 1. Selecting a reference video (original/high quality)
 2. Selecting a comparison video (to be evaluated)
 3. Calculating and displaying VMAF scores